Our Mission

 The mission of the Connecticut Parent Advocacy Center is to educate, support, and empower Connecticut's diverse families of children and youth with any disability or chronic conditions, ages birth to 26, and the professionals who serve them.

-CPAC is committed to diversity, equity, inclusion, and language access for Connecticut families and youth with disabilities.
+CPAC is committed to supporting each and every Connecticut family and youth with disabilities in understanding and learning to advocate for rights under the Individuals with Disabilities Education Act (IDEA).
 We advocate at the federal, state, and local levels to help remove barriers that families and youth face when advocating for appropriate supports and services.

 Our Vision